STAND. COM. REP. NO. 1

-Your Committee on Human Services, to which was referred S.B.
-No. 231 entitled:
+Your Committee on Energy & Environmental Protection, to which was referred H.B.
+No. 556 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 231 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Energy & Environmental Protection that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 556, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 556, H.D.
+1, and be referred to your Committee on Consumer Protection & Commerce.